 A small price for the ultimate homestead insurance policy!
 Make sure to check local legislation before any construction.

-So while not as impervious as a purpose-built military bunker, your own custom fallout shelter could be the difference between shielding your family to safety or leaving them frighteningly exposed.
+While it’s not as strong as a military bunker, your custom fallout shelter could be the key to keeping your family safe—or leaving them exposed.

 There’s a balance to strike when it comes to nuclear prepping.
 On one extreme, you have the hardcore “doomsday preppers” devoting their lives to surviving an all-out apocalypse.
 On the other, the blissfully unaware majority put zero thought into emergency preparedness.